Genie-Experiments/pdf-parsing/README.md

 ## ⚠️ Limitations

 1. **CPU Processing Speed**: On CPU, processing may take considerable time.
-GPU processing is recommended for better performance (120 seconds per page on CPU vs 56 seconds on GPU with T4 Colab).
+It is recommended to use GPU for better performance.
+On average, it takes 120 seconds per page on CPU and 56s on GPU (Tested on colab with T4 GPU).

 2. **Table of Contents**: Table of contents sections are not parsed by this pipeline.